ldebruijn/graphql-protect/docs/max_aliases.md

 ## Configuration

-You can configure `go-graphql-armor` to limit the maximum number of aliases allowed on an operation.
+You can configure `graphql-protect` to limit the maximum number of aliases allowed on an operation.

 ```yaml
 max_aliases: